ihsanmokhlisse/1pipe/CONTRIBUTING.md

 - At least 1 approval is required for merge requests
 - All discussions must be resolved before merging
 - Branch must be up to date before merging
+- Stale approvals are automatically dismissed
+- Force pushes are not allowed
+- Branch deletion is not allowed

 ## Issue Template